Key Themes

 Psalm 37:5(KJV)

 Today's verse is Psalm 37:5: Commit thy way unto the LORD; trust also in him; and he shall bring it to pass.
-In light of recent events, like the unsettling shooting near the White House, it’s easy to feel anxious about safety and the future.
-Such incidents remind us that life can be unpredictable and filled with challenges.
-Yet, amidst uncertainty, we’re encouraged to commit our paths to God.
-This doesn’t mean we ignore the realities around us; rather, it’s an invitation to trust that He is in control, even when circumstances seem chaotic.
+In a world that can feel uncertain and heavy, it’s easy to feel anxious about safety and the future.
+Life is often unpredictable and filled with challenges.
+Yet, amidst this uncertainty, we’re encouraged to commit our paths to God.
+This invitation to trust doesn’t mean we ignore the realities around us; rather, it reminds us that He is in control, even when circumstances seem chaotic.
 By placing our worries in His hands, we can find peace and clarity in our next steps—whether that’s preparing for upcoming celebrations or navigating personal challenges.
 As you face your own uncertainties today, take a moment to reflect: What worries can you commit to Him?
 Trust that He will guide your way.
 Remember, even in confusion, there is hope and a plan unfolding.

 Monday, May 25, 2026